 THINKING LIKE LEONARDO

-From preschool to Grade 8 teachers of the Leonardo Da Vinci Academy employ “Seven Da Vincian Principles” to help students explore and cultivate their own creativity and intelligence.
+From preschool to Grade 8 teachers of the Leonardo Da Vinci Academy employ “Seven Da Vincian Principles” to help students explore and cultivate their own creativity and thinking skills.
 By using strategies inspired by Leonardo Da Vinci children are encouraged to develop their full potential.
-Along with a heightened appreciation of the world, areas of development that are promoted include: problem solving, creative thinking, self-expression, and the balancing of body and mind.
+Along with a heightened appreciation of the world, areas of development that are promoted include: problem solving, creative thinking, self-awareness, and the balancing of mind and body.

-In his book How To Think Like Leonardo, renowned author Michael J. Gelb lays the framework for following Leonardo’s example.
+In his book How To Think Like Leonardo, author Michael J. Gelb lays the framework for following Leonardo’s example.
 In his book Gelb describes Seven Da Vincian Principles as a foundation for lifelong learning.
-These were adapted by our school as a framework for living and learning. and serve as guiding principles for teachers, students and parents.
+These were adapted by LDVA as a framework for living and learning. and serve as guiding principles for teachers, students and parents.

 1. Curiosità (Curiosity)